 Why Do You Want To Buy

 Overwhelming, it seems that most prospective buyers of financial planning firms are trying to do it for one of two reasons.
 The first scenario is when it’s an existing mid-to-large planning firm that wants to buy (or merge or “tuck in”) another practice to make theirs larger, having determined that it may be faster/easier to grow by acquisition than just trying to keep getting new clients directly.
 Usually, the ultimate goal is to increase profits by both boosting revenue and gaining scale for better efficients; this type of inorganic growth appears to be increasingly popular in recent years as stagnant household net worth has slowed the pace of growth for most firms from what it was in the years before the financial crisis.

-The second scenario is where a new planner wants to buy a practice as a way to jumpstart his/her own firm; sometimes it is envisioned specifically as a desire to be another firm's succession plan, and in others it's simply intended as a faster way to get clients and get a practice up to speed than doing it organically, one new client at a time.
+The second scenario is where a new planner wants to buy a practice as a way to jumpstart his/her own firm; sometimes it is envisioned specifically as a desire to be the succession plan for an existing advisory firm, and in others it’s simply intended as a faster way to get clients and get a practice up to speed than doing it organically, one new client at a time.
 Given how slow it can be to ramp up a financial planning firm from scratch, and the income gap that occurs, the thought of buying a revenue stream is often far more appealing than the slow build, especially for those who are career changers that have family and other obligations and therefore have a stronger need to get revenue going quickly.

 The important caveat, though, is that these different approaches affect the mentality of the buyer.
 While the first group is often trying to buy revenue (to gain business scalability) or outright purchase a profitable business, the second group, comprised of new planners, are often trying to just buy a job (with the hopes of earning a paycheck).
 As a result, the latter often make a poor or hasty decision to enter a practice, without enough due diligence to focus on the underlying business fundamentals and a true measure of value.